Burns Night: traditions, recipes and great Scottish walks

 Haggis is a traditional Scottish meat pudding made from animal’s stomach, minced heart, liver and lungs, oatmeal, onions, suet and spices.

-After a night of feasting and rejoicing over the life and work of Robert Burns, what better way to spend the following day than with a great Scottish walk.
-Here are five of our favourites.
+After a night of feasting and rejoicing over the life and work of Robert Burns, what better way to spend the following day than with a great Scottish walk?
+Here are five of the best.

 Quiraing, Isle of Skye